cybik/dumbthings/index.md

 ## Why?

-Just to have a centralized page for them, eh.
+Just to have a centralized page for them.
+Seriously, I cannot be arsed.

 ## Gimme